 The Story of Sri Lanka

 Another country that has been referred to in the Power Sharing class 10 notes in Sri Lanka.
 Just like Belgium, Sri Lanka has a history of ethical issues.
 When Sri Lanka achieved its independence, the government adopted a Sinhala majoritarian policy, ignoring the Tamil minority.

 - The Sri Lankan government passed an act in 1956, making Sinhala the country’s official language, hurting the sentiments of the Tamil citizens who also faced discrimination in Universities and government jobs.

 - The Sri Lankan government provided special protection to Buddhism, which was the religion of the majority.
 The government’s discriminative policies led to the development of bitter relations between the Sinhalese and the Tamils.

 - The Tamils launched different movements and engaged in a political struggle for their rights only to be led down in the end.
 This made the Tamils demand a separate Tamil state within the national Sri Lankan territory which eventually led to a civil war.
-Thus, as a result, the civil war caused Sri Lanka its economic development.
+Thus, as a result, the civil war cost Sri Lanka its economic development.

 Thus, the chapter on Power Sharing in Class 10 explains the difference in the approach of the Belgium and Srilankan government in handling ethnic issues.
 It also notes that while the Belgians opted for the sharing of power through democratic means, Sri Lanka didn’t give up on majoritarianism.